By Ametta Taguchi *

-Which brings us to Sir’s highest preoccupation on safety and stability.
+This brings us to Sir’s highest preoccupation with safety and stability.
 Between the two, safety, on which stability stands, was his primary objective.

 I remember when the high school campus was under construction, one of the workmen found a cobra.
 The cobra was killed, but Sir was not satisfied.
 He asked, what was a full-grown cobra doing in the premises?
 Was it just passing through, or was it a resident?
 Was it male or female?
 If female, were there eggs in the grass?
 The grounds were thoroughly searched and cleared.